GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 a color coded legend which serve as color reminders.
 Note these colors can be customized within Settings.

-The RGP wavefront occupancy for OpenCL or HIP has only compute in the wavefront occupancy.
+The RGP wavefront occupancy for OpenCL, HIP, or pure-compute DirectX and Vulkan has only compute in the wavefront occupancy.
 This is because compute APIs such as OpenCL or HIP only dispatch compute shader waves.
-For this same reason, a number of the coloring options such as hardware context and RDNA/GCN stages are not applicable for OpenCL or HIP.
+For this same reason, a number of the coloring options such as hardware context and RDNA/GCN stages are not applicable for pure-compute profiles.

 .. image:: media_rgp/rgp_wavefront_occupancy_opencl.png